DO IT YOURSELF

 - Friends and Family – This is the most widely used BUT I would have to say, this is also the place where you will get the worst advice unless you’re fortunate enough to have a friend or family who is qualified to give advice in this area

-- Forum and Public Facebook Groups – Advice on those platforms is generally by other business people who are not qualified to advise on such matters and at best they can only advise you from their own experience.
+- Forum and Public Facebook Groups – Advice on those platforms are generally by other business people who can, at best, offer advice based on their own experience or advice provided to them by their advisers.
 Forums have their place but always double check everything you are told in forums.

 - Government – They can be helpful.
 Most governments have set up small business advisory units that will provide free advice.
 A word of caution – be aware that most government agencies are staffed by those who have never been in business.